tosin2013/disconnected-openshift/README.md

 - Adjust for things like OpenShift Virt that doesn't use the global mirror config
 - Run an OpenShift Update Service instance

-But that's a much shorter list than all the other mirroring stuff.
+But that's a much shorter list than all the other manual mirroring stuff.
 If you can use a local proxy cache and an Outbound HTTP Proxy, then you can even skip the OSUS instance - really with an Outbound HTTP Proxy you can skip most of this stuff though.